Jennifer-JY/bookstore/README.md

 👩🏻‍💻 **In progress**

-- Core functionality is implemented
+- All major features are implemented
-- Tests are coming soon
+- Currently refining UI/UX, cleaning up code, and preparing to add tests